Firdous2307/aws-analytics-pipeline-viz/README.md

 # AWS-Analytics-Pipeline-Visualization

-For this project, I would like to use AWS Services for data processing and visualization.
+For this project, I want to use AWS Services to process and visualize data.

  ![DIAGRAM](https://github.com/Firdous2307/aws-analytics-pipeline-viz/assets/124298708/5a458ebf-73c4-4e2d-829e-a190b315b9f7)